LouisKlimek/Reddit2Video/README.md

 6. Enter your "videoLengthInMin" in "reddit.py".

+7. Enter your Unsplash API Key in "thumbnail.py" by replacing "CLIENTID".

-7. Now you can let "reddit.py" run and it will automatically create Videos.
+8. Now you can let "reddit.py" run and it will automatically create Videos.

 <!-- CONTRIBUTING -->